Jaoued-mtd/Jaoued-mtd/README.md

 - 🔭 I’m currently studiying at Epitech
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning MERN Stack
 - 👯 I’m looking to collaborate on open source/commercial projects
 - 🤔 I’m looking for help with React
 - 💬 Ask me about Web Development